 Alberto Naroromele.
 Artista não tem patrão: três mestres de arte maconde em conversa com o «Domingo».
 Domingo [Maputo] (4 May 1986).
 In Portuguese.
 Click here to download a PDF file, size 289 kb.

 Alberto Naroromele.
 Matias Ntundo: escrever a história no pau-preto.
 Domingo [Maputo] (21 December 1986).
 In Portuguese.
 Click here to download a PDF file, size 367 kb.

 Celeste Bié.
 Pirataria ameaça arte maconde: queixam-se os artistas de pau-ferro.
 Domingo [Maputo] (17 June 2001), p.14.
 In Portuguese.
 Click here to download a PDF file, size 461 kb.

 ◊ Autumn 2002

 Harry G. West and Stacy Sharpes.
 Dealing with the devil: meaning and the marketplace in Makonde sculpture.
 African Arts vol.35 no.3 (Autumn 2002), pages 32-39.
-Click here for a PDF file [requires subscription], or here for a text-only version without photographs, from the Free Library.
+Click here for a PDF file [requires subscription].

 ◊ George Lilanga (1934-2005) was an important Tanzanian painter, sculptor and artist in the Makonde tradition, who lived and worked in Dar es Salaam.
 This Hamburg-based website presents an authoritative overview of his work.
 Click here to jump to the site.